Is Watching TV in the Dark Bad for Your Eyes?

-Since you were a little kid, you were probably told that it’s bad for your eyes to watch television in the dark.
-But, when you go to a movie theater, you can’t help but notice how nice it is to have all the lights turn off so you can really focus on the movie.
+Somewhere in the recesses of your memory, you can probably picture your mom or grandma telling you that watching television in the dark is bad for your eyes.
+But when you go to a movie theater, you can’t help but notice how nice it is to have all the lights turned off so you can really focus on the movie.
 So, many of us stop following that rule of keeping the lights on while we watch TV when we get older.
-But, can watching TV in the dark really damage your eyes, or is it just an old wives’ tale?
-And what about using other types of screens in the dark?
-The answer may be more complex than you think.

 As children, we were also warned against reading in the dark.
 We were told that we would ruin our eyes forever.
 Today, more and more children read on e-readers or tablets.
 These devices can cause eye strain and dry eye syndrome because of the pixel quality and lighting levels.
-But, newer models allow for lighting and contrast adjustment, which makes them slightly easier on the eyes.
+However, newer models allow for lighting and contrast adjustment, which makes them slightly easier on the eyes.

 If you want to read from a book or e-reader, make sure you also use a secondary light source or bias lighting.
 If you don’t want it bright, it can be a softly lit background light.
 It just needs to be strong enough to keep your eyes from straining to see the text on the screen.